housework-robot/main/S01_anatomy_of_stanford_aloha/S01E03_hardware.md

 1. Unplug and plug again the cable to the USB port of the computer, as well as the robotic arm,

-2. Detect the USB port " 3.
+2. Detect the USB port, by following the instruction of " 3.
 Single arm manipulation -> Step 1 " and " 4.
 Dual arms manipulation -> Step 1 ",

 3. Change the configurations if necessary, following the instruction of " 3.
 Single arm manipulation -> Step 2 " and " 4.
-Dual arms manipulation -> Step 2 ",
+Dual arms manipulation -> Step 2 ".

 ## 2. Symlink port binding